moengage/moengage-segment-integration/README.md

 ##### Push Registration and Receiving handled by SDK

-Add the below code in your manifest file.
+Add the below code to your manifest file.

 ```xml
 <service android:name="com.moengage.firebase.MoEFireBaseMessagingService">